**Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!**

 Incidentally, this page isn't intended to give a technical breakdown of FPV, but more of a general overview to perhaps whet your appetite!

-Back then that was a completely unrealistic fantasy, and an impossible idea, but just a decade or so later small video cameras had found their way into the hobby and were being fitted to model aircraft for aerial video fun.
+Back then that was a completely unrealistic fantasy, but just a decade or so later small video cameras had found their way into the hobby and were being fitted to model aircraft for aerial video fun.

 Above: the FPV Vapor has made FPV flying very easy.